label

 -

-from: Silvio Lorusso (chapter)
+from: 07 Silvio Lorusso (chapter)

 04:43 That’s a really interesting question.
 It’s a very material question in the sense that it’s a question of time, because when you are doing a PhD, if you’re lucky, you have all the time in the world, meaning that you can dedicate a lot of time to the metadata. sustainability of workflowsThe part which I find very precious about the archive is the fact that it has a lot of detail in every project.
 This is something that required a lot of time, a time that after the PhD, I couldn’t afford anymore.
 This is something that in experimental publishing, in new modes of publishing, is always forgotten.
 You have to, somehow, bounce against a reality that is made of scarcity, scarcity of resources.
 The question of struggling comes at the same time with abandoning and exit.
-Is leaving the creative, publishing and artistic world a form of resistance, as it has been similarly framed in contemporay art with artists such as Lutz Bacher, Stanley Brouwn, Christopher D’Arcangelo, Bas Jan Ader etc?
+Is leaving the creative, publishing and artistic world a form of resistance, as it has been similarly framed in contemporary art with artists such as Lutz Bacher, Stanley Brouwn, Christopher D’Arcangelo, Bas Jan Ader etc?

 -

-from: Silvio Lorusso (chapter)
+from: 07 Silvio Lorusso (chapter)

 05:49 sustainability of workflowsOne mistake that is often made — I experienced it myself with other projects — is to reinvent the wheel, in imagining giant systems that would last forever.
 You can make a comparison with another archive that, from this point of view, was way more lean and in this sense, successful, which was the “Library of the Printed Web”, Paul Soullelis’ work.
 You would buy the publication, since it was print-on-demand, take a couple of pictures and write just a little description.
 The archive was physical, and there were financial resources there, it was way easier to give a sense of coherence.
 Another thing I would have done is connect it to a platform or a stable service, that exists beyond yourself.
 The perfect example would have been the Internet Archive, and some archives are taking that strategy, for example, an Italian archive of radical publishing, which is called the Grafton 9.
-The work is to upload it to a collection in the Internet Archive because you know that it will be safe, even if you don’t have the time or the resources to pay for the domain and so on.
+The work is to upload it to a collection in the Internet Archive because, you know, that it will be safe, even if you don’t have the time or the resources to pay for the domain and so on.

 -

-from: Silvio Lorusso (chapter)
+from: 07 Silvio Lorusso (chapter)

 12:21 Yes, and more.
 I mean, the way I see writing happening — writing, publishing, solidifying, crystallizing a series of ideas — is not just a matter of money.
 It’s a matter of other resources as well.
 I mean, at the end of the day, it’s all about money, but you have to consider the aspect of creating time.
-Resources of time and access to books are always in negotiation with bigger institutions. sustainability of workflowsThe triangle I see is: the author/practitioner/cultural producer; the small publisher/small institution, and then the big institution that somehow explicitly or implicitly, creates the space, even when it doesn’t want to, to make the writing, the publishing, the magic happen.
+Resources of time and access to books are always in negotiation with bigger institutions. sustainability of workflowsThe triangle I see is: the author/practitioner/cultural producer; the small publisher/small institution, and then the big institution that somehow explicitly or implicitly, creates the space, even when it doesn’t want to make the writing, the publishing, the magic happen.

 -

-from: Silvio Lorusso (chapter)
+from: 07 Silvio Lorusso (chapter)

 14:14 It’s a matter of opportunities, in the sense that sometimes you think you need the timeliness of publishing it tomorrow.
 And of course, if you want that, you have to have this intermediation process where you publish on the blog. sustainability of workflowsMy workflow, in a way, is based on this idea, a programming concept which is “release early, release often”.
 My idea of publishing as an author is never based on the final, definitive, monumental publication.
 I see everything as a sort of Polaroid of a publication to come, so there are various iterations of the same text, as a blog, as a journal paper, as a zine, as a book.
 And even as a book, it’s just a single artefact, just a snapshot in time of a constant thinking and researching process.